 Do we need to take on debt for the new building?
 How would we pay for it?

-If the Major Gifts and 2021 All Parish Campaigns reach their full goals, this building can be built without taking on any debt.
+If the previous pledges and the COS 2020-2021 Campaigns reach their full goals, this building can be built without taking on any debt.

 Who owns the current building and land?

 We know that there has been a lot of confusion on this topic over the years.
 Simply stated, COS owns both the land and the buildings on all of it - but the Episcopal Diocese of Chicago has the right to take it over should the parish fail.

 That's why they get a say in any mortgages or debt we would take out on the building - and why they've set $1.5M as the maximum amount we could get for this project.

 What will be the relationship between COS and Care for Friends in the new building?

 The Vestry will negotiate a long-term lease with Care For Friends' Board of Directors.
 The current term sheet they are working from can be found here.

 How are we prioritizing other projects against this one?